 Why do I need to wear specific training shoes for fitness?

 Each sport requires different equipment depending on its characteristics, just like when you go swimming, a swimsuit that fits snugly can significantly reduce the resistance of moving forward in the water.
-Similarly, wearing the right pair of shoes can provide the safety (coverage) and functionality you need for your sport, which can reduce the risk of spraining your ankle and significantly improve the quality of your workout.
+Similarly, wearing the right pair of shoes can provide the safety and functionality you need for your sport, which can reduce the risk of spraining your ankle and significantly improve the quality of your workout.

 Can I wear jogging shoes to class or for strength training?